kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/placement-translator.md

 ```

-At this point you might veer off from the example sceario and try
+At this point you might veer off from the example scenario and try
 tweaking things.
 For example, try deleting an EdgePlacement as
 follows.